 The Subscription data for a UE may include an Energy Saving indicator that the UE is subject to network energy saving operation.
-The AMF receives the Energy Saving indicator in the UE Subscription data.
+The Energy Saving indicator is stored in UDM/UDR.The AMF retrieves the Energy Saving indicator in the UE Subscription data.
 The AMF forwards the Energy Saving indicator to the NG-RAN and to the PCF.

-Editor's note: The indicator is expected to select an energy saving strategy for the UE in the system.
-Whether there are multiple values of the indicator is FFS.
+NOTE X: The indicator is expected to be a scalar and is implemented by the operator based on its operator policy an energy saving strategy for the UE in the system.

-Editor's note: Whether the indicator is provided to the NG-RAN and how it is used in the NG-RAN is FFS.
+Editor's note: Whether the indicator is provided to the NG-RAN and how the indicator it is used in the NG-RAN is FFS.

-Editor's note: Whether the Energy Saving indicator is also stored in the UDR is FFS.

 5.51.6 Policy control aspects

 During AM policy association establishment procedure, the AMF sends to the PCF the Energy Saving indicator as described in clause 5.51.5.
-Based on the Energy Saving indicator the PCF may make policy decisions reusing the existing parameters based on the operator policy.
+The PCF may also subscribe to the notifications from EIF for energy consumtion information.
+Based on the Energy Saving indicator and EIF notifications, the PCF may make policy decisions reusing the existing parameters based on the operator policy.

 Editor's note: A notification for the energy related information, if any, should not be provided from the UDM/UDR.
 Whether the notification for the energy related information from the EIF is provided to the PCF and what are the notification details, are FFS.